 After checking it out, take the small path in the back of the dam up the hill to the overlook.

-It has about 25 stairs and 150 yards of walking and you will reach the overlook, complete with bench that you can sit in and enjoy the view of the dam from.
-This is a great area to relax at as it is very beautiful and a decent vista for how low the elevation is.
+It has about 25 stairs and 150 yards of walking, and you will reach the overlook, complete with a bench that you can sit in and enjoy the view of the dam from.
+This is a great area to relax at as it is stunning and a decent vista for how low the elevation is.

-After you are done here you can continue along the trails behind the viewpoint or walk back to where you came.
+After you are done, you can continue along the trails behind the viewpoint or walk back to where you came.

-This is a beautiful area and park and I would highly recommend it, especially for history buffs.
-Remember though it is hot in the summer though.
+This is a beautiful area and park, and I would highly recommend it, especially for history buffs.
+Remember though, it is hot here in the summer.
 Have you done other trails?
 Let me know how which ones you suggest in the comments.